mliou8/mliou8.github.io/_posts/2017-02-20-Creating-a-jobs-board-pt1.md

 ---

 I'm off and running on my first project that I hope to share with people soon!
-I see a gap in the tech hiring market, where there's a lot of quantity of job postings flying around, and a lot of applicants entering the market through coding bootcamps.
+I see a gap in the tech hiring market, where there's a high quantity of job postings flying around, and a lot of applicants entering the market through coding bootcamps.

-My hope is to gather feedback from internal recruiters of companies to help isolate some time saving screening culture fit questions for the positions that they're hiring for.
+My hope is to gather feedback from internal recruiters of companies to help isolate some time saving screening questions for the positions that they're hiring for.
 On the applicant side, I want to take away some of the pain from the application process.

 I know first hand how demoralizing and frustrating the job search can be sometimes.
 You send out applications and a lot of times you